 ‘The Challenge’ by Eddie Morales The Society May 20, 2013 Poetry Come, tell me your story, master of prose.
 Use elements of the proper language To sway me to your side, and if all goes Well, hallowed will your words be on the page.
 So many things in common do we share, Like our emotional sincerity, Our love for beauty, and genuine care For words, which have such unbound purity.
 But I feel we can take our prose higher.
 It is the basis of my argument, For my rhymes, and it’s my greatest desire That all may hear what I so here present.
 It is my intention to speak clearly, Not to chide, or ever to belittle All that you endeavor, but if dearly You love this art form, it takes a little Practice, perseverance, patience, and time, To get it right.
 No one’s born omniscient, And this relates to poetry, to fine Prose, so words in practice are words well spent.
 Surely, my point must be perfectly clear.
 The best poetry I have ever heard Have echoed words like music to my ears, Have rhymes that now I cherish word for word.
 There’s no doubt a poem is a poem When the echoed words, good or bad, are there.
 With prose, I don’t know what to make of them, Most being simply stories—dry, threadbare.
 Our rhymes must be like couples seeking love, Or loved ones making complements of two, Who, together, synergistically move To do what not one single word can do.
 They are much like couples on the dance floor, Each part of every pair well synchronized With the other, each one being much more As part of two than one soul can realize.
 We may begin our verses without rhyme, To get our bearings, and to figure out What we want to say, but let’s take the time To move one step higher, and leave no doubt That what we’ve written is more than a prose, Blank verse, or free verse poem; let’s echo, And we’ll be remembered longer than those Poets who don’t, and care less to do so.
 But, it’s okay if gift for rhyme is lacking, And your Muses bar this undertaking, For I’ve seen it happen, time after time, That they will surely prose who cannot rhyme.
 Bio: My name is Eddie Morales known online as edmpoet and in poetry slam circles as M to the infinite power (the letter M to the power of the infinity symbol).
-My bachelor degrees are in Hospital Administration and Pharmacy (I am a pharmacist), and have a minor degree in Computing Troubleshooting and Repair. www.poeticon.com Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+My bachelor degrees are in Hospital Administration and Pharmacy (I am a pharmacist), and have a minor degree in Computing Troubleshooting and Repair. www.poeticon.com NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.